dikkadev/raycast-voice/WIP-README.md

 ## 🐛 Bugs to Research and Fix

-### Critical Issues
-- [ ] **Recording cancellation state bug** - When cancelling a recording with Escape and then starting a new recording, the UI appears correct but still contains old text/audio from the previous recording.
-The frontend `reset()` function clears UI state but doesn't properly stop the backend recording, causing leftover state when starting a new recording.
-Need to investigate and fix the cancellation flow to ensure backend recording is properly stopped and state is fully cleared.

 ### Known Issues
 - [ ] **No download progress** - First model download shows no progress indicator